erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

   1. UUID (Universal Unique Identifier).
   2. Coordinates (geospatial point).
   3. Timestamp.
+  4. City code (e.g. NYC).
+This will be used by the backend to load the required geospatial into the database, thus allowing the system to be generic, suitable for any city providing the maps.
 - To push (produce) these messages into a Kafka topic *people_geo_locations* (from which they will be consumed and processed by the pipeline services).

 #### Implementation Instructions